Today, you’re going to learn about the best information visualizations for your airline KPI dashboard.

-Counters are suitable for displaying exactly one KPI in a bold, unmissable way.
+Counters are suitable for the visualization of exactly one KPI in a bold, unmissable way.
 Ideally, you combine it with a reference value (e.g. the year’s daily average).
 Or you add the daily trend.

 As you can see, counters benefit hugely from color-coding.
 The KPI is above the reference or the trend is positive?
 Green color will directly show you.
 Something’s going wrong?
 In this case nothing attracts as much attention as a red counter.